Acheulean: Stages

-The Mode 2 Acheulean toolmakers also used the Mode 1 flake tool method but supplemented it by using bone, antler, or wood to shape stone tools.
-This type of hammer, compared to stone, yields more control over the shape of the finished tool.
+Advanced, later Acheulean toolmakers supplemented stone-on-stone percussion by utilizing "soft hammer" percussion using bone, antler, or wood tools.
+These type of hammers, compared to stone, yields more control over the shape of the finished tool, and can be used to resharpen blunted tools.
+The oldest locality showing evidence of "soft hammer" percussion in Eurasia is the Boxgrove site in southern England, dating to around 480,000 years ago.
+Soft hammer percussion may have emerged around the same time in Africa.
 Unlike the earlier Mode 1 industries, it was the core that was prized over the flakes that came from it.
 Another advance was that the Mode 2 tools were worked symmetrically and on both sides indicating greater care in the production of the final tool.

 Mode 3 technology emerged towards the end of Acheulean dominance and involved the Levallois technique, most famously exploited by the Mousterian industry.
 Transitional tool forms between the two are called Mousterian of Acheulean Tradition, or MTA types.
 The long blades of the Upper Palaeolithic Mode 4 industries appeared long after the Acheulean was abandoned.

 As the period of Acheulean tool use is so vast, efforts have been made to classify various stages of it such as John Wymer's division into Early Acheulean, Middle Acheulean, Late Middle Acheulean and Late Acheulean for material from Britain.
 These schemes are normally regional and their dating and interpretations vary.

 In Africa, there is a distinct difference in the tools made before and after 600,000 years ago with the older group being thicker and less symmetric and the younger being more extensively trimmed.